Jeffrey-Sardina/Divine-Abandonment-Language/etymological-reference.md

 --> (soldha) (snoralh) (dhaixa nga)           | put "snora" in plural --> soldha snorai dhaixaanga                  | complete sentence

 This means "My liking comes from books", which is how we express "I like books".
-To be even more literal, this means "Red liking comes from books".

 What about the length -- should we be worried?
 - we have 7 syllables